AndreasKarageorgos/Anonymous-Chat/README.md

 You will need to edid the torrc file if you want to run the server.

 locate the torrc file under /etc/tor/

-and uncomment the HiddenService options.

-You should edid them like this:
+In the torrc file you must add these 2 lines:

-    HiddenServiceDir /var/lib/tor/hidden_service/
+    HiddenServiceDir /var/lib/tor/spc-chat/

     HiddenServicePort 4488 127.0.0.1:4488